ryanwooabc/system.design/questions/Uber/Design_Uber.md

 - pub/sub model, subscribe when opening app
 - broadcast when DriverLocHashTable changed
 - one driver has 5 subscribers
-- Memory: DriverID 4 bytes * 500K + PassengerID 8 bytes * 500K * 3 = 21 MB
+- Memory: DriverID 4 bytes * 500K + RiderID 8 bytes * 500K * 3 = 21 MB
 - Outbound: (DriverID 4 bytes + Lat 8 + Lon 8) * 500K * 5 = 50 MBps
 - TODO: Pull when adding new drivers for existing subscribers

 ### Request Ride
-- a passenger sends the request
+- a Rider sends the request
 - a aggragator requests nearby drivers from QuadTree servers
 - the aggregator collect all of the result and sort by the rating
 - the aggregator will send ride request to top 3 drivers
 - one drivers will accept the request and send acknowledgement
 - the aggregator will send cancelation to other drivers
-- the aggregator will notify the passenger
+- the aggregator will notify the Rider

 ## Availability
 - primary-second: location server, notification server